Rally towel: Hockey

 The NHL has many teams that use rally towels, especially during the Stanley Cup Playoffs.

 The Winnipeg Jets use white towels during the playoffs for their "Winnipeg Whiteout" tradition.
 The Arizona Coyotes, who were the original Winnipeg Jets, have also used white towels for their own "Whiteout."
 The Penguins have also used white towels until they switched to gold towels for the "Gold-Out" for the 2016 Stanley Cup Playoffs.
 The Stars use them in the playoffs, especially when they won the Stanley Cup in 1999.
 As the Mighty Ducks, the Ducks referred to their towels as "Fowl Towels".
 The Ducks' towels are currently orange.
-The Blackhawks, Blue Jackets, Bruins, Canadiens, Capitals, Devils, Golden Knights, Hurricanes, Islanders, Kings, Kraken, Predators, Rangers, Red Wings, Senators, and Sharks also have rally towels.
+The Blackhawks, Blue Jackets, Bruins, Canadiens, Capitals, Devils, Golden Knights, Hurricanes, Islanders, Kings, Kraken, Predators, Rangers, Red Wings, Senators, Mammoth, and Sharks also have rally towels.

 The first team that used rally towels in hockey was in 1982 by the Vancouver Canucks.
 Canucks fans use the term Towel Power to describe the waving of rally towels by their fans.